 Applications are accepted as long as room for new students exists.
-However, students are strongly urged to apply by April 1 for the following fall or October 1 for the following spring in order to allow time for admission before the Computer Access to Student Personal and Enrollment Records (CASPER) deadline.
+However, students are strongly urged to apply by March 1 for the following fall or October 1 for the following spring in order to allow time for admission before registration.
 All prospective graduate students, including Sacramento State graduates, must file the following with the Office of Graduate Studies, River Front Center 206, (916) 278-6470:

 - an online application for admission; - two sets of official transcripts from all colleges and universities attended, other than Sacramento State.
 At the same time, each applicant must forward two letters of recommendation from Sociology faculty members to the Graduate Coordinator in the Sociology Department.